Restaurant Management Software

 In our establishment, we have reduced the time from taking of an order to serving for 50% with the assistance of work with tablets

-During the summer, turnover in catering facilities is 8 to 10 times higher than in the winter, so it is important to speed up the transfer of orders from waiter taking orders from guests to the kitchen or the bar.
+During the summer, turnover in catering facilities is 8 to 10 times higher than during the winter, so it is important to speed up the transfer of orders from waiter who taking orders from guests to the kitchen or bar.

-A tablet is an excellent solution since waiter takes orders from several tables and time is not lost since the order was printed on kitchen printer at the moment when waiter took the order (regardless of the fact that waiter goes to serve other tables afterwards).
+A tablet is an excellent solution since waiter takes orders from several tables in same time since the order has been printed on kitchen printer at the moment when waiter took the order (regardless of the fact that waiter goes to serve other tables afterwards).